Helping OAC foster the creation and production of art for Ontarians

-Ontario Arts Council is an agency of the Ontario Government.
-For more than 50 years, the Ontario Arts Council (OAC) has played a vital role in promoting and assisting the development of the arts for the enjoyment and benefit of Ontarians.
+Ontario Arts Council (OAC)is an agency of the Ontario Government.
+For more than 50 years, OAC has played a vital role in promoting and assisting the development of the arts for the enjoyment and benefit of Ontarians.
 In 2015-16, the Ontario Arts Council funded 1,676 individual artists and 1,125 organizations in 209 communities across Ontario for a total of $50.5 million.

-OAC’s main challenge was to integrate an online grants system and its data to the Kentico-backed public facing website.
-This was to resolve their main point which was the user experience and accessibility to the core content of their website, granting program and application content, and how it was tedious and inefficient.
-The main group of users, current and potential grant program applicants, was not well served in how this information was presented.
-With the new online grants system, the focus and challenge was to make it easier for users to find the granting program data, sourced by the third party system.
-Other challenges included a website design that was not responsive, ineffective user flows to access different content types such as news, publications, grant results.
+Our main challenge was to integrate an online grants system and its data to the public facing website.
+Effective integration would address issues concerning accessibility to the core content of their website, granting program and application content.
+The website’s primary users, current and potential grant program applicants, were not well served by the site as it existed .
+With the introduction of a new online grants system, the challenge was to make it easier for users to find the granting program data that resided on a third-party system.
+We also needed to address the need for responsive design and better user flows to access different content types such as news, publications and grant results.

 Scope of Work

-The solution itself included a complete site redesign, integration with a third party grants management system called Smart Simple, a new improved search function that searched against this grants data, and many custom page types with its own search capabilities.
-Also in consideration was that the redesign, along with the functionality, would need to be compliant against the guidelines defined in WCAG level 2.0 AA.
+Our approach included a complete site redesign, integration with a third-party grants management system, a new, improved search function and many custom page types, each with its own search capabilities.
+All of this needed to be compliant with the guidelines defined in WCAG level 2.0 AA.

-The third party grants system data was integrated through a custom synchronization script leveraging the CMS scheduled task module and the custom tables.
-With this approach, this allowed flexibility in the solution in terms of the search functionality.
-The Kentico API allowed the solution to be extended easily as pages in the CMS were linked to records in the Custom table by allowing editors to link the two with a dropdown menu selection via a customized form control.
+The third-party grants system data was integrated through a custom synchronization script leveraging the CMS scheduled task module and the custom tables.
+This approach allowed flexibility in the search functionality.
+The Kentico API allowed the solution to be extended easily, since pages in the CMS were linked to records in the custom table, allowing editors to link the two with a dropdown menu selection via a customized form control.

-For AODA compliance, Kentico provides the capacity for WCAG validation for editors to validate whether their content is AODA compliant.
+Kentico EMS provides the capacity for WCAG validation for editors to validate whether their content is AODA compliant.
 AODA compliance requires WCAG level 2.0 AA compliance.
-In addition, the CMS provides the capacity to add alt text for links and images, appropriate headers in the content area without compromising the design.
+In addition, the Kentico content management system provides the capacity to add alternate text for links and images and appropriate headers in the content area without compromising the design.

 As for improved user experiences and automation processes, workflow, versioning, localization, page templates, page types, widgets, among others, helped make the solution quicker to customize and extend as these were all modules that were available by default in Kentico.

-The site won an award as one of the Top 10 Kentico websites
+The new Ontario Arts Council website has been recognized as one of the Top 10 Kentico websites

-As a result of implanting Kentico for the rebuild we were able to achieve significantly improve page speed and performance.
+As a result of implanting Kentico EMS for the rebuild, we were able to achieve significantly improve page speed and performance.
 Straight A’s for all key indicators from Webpagetest.org.